RefOoSami001/jungle-ai/README.md

 4. **Environment Variables:**
    - `TELEGRAM_BOT_TOKEN` - Your Telegram bot token (required for Telegram features)
+   - `ADMIN_CHAT_ID` - Your Telegram chat ID to receive notifications when users open the mini app (optional)
    - `FLASK_ENV=production` (for production mode)
    - `PORT` - Automatically set by Koyeb (no need to configure)